The Refugee Company

 Why The Refugee Company?

 Jihad Asad: We looked at the stages of the refugees that they go through.
 There’s a stage when they first arrive.
 It used to take six months to get your permit.
-But it now is taking almost a year.
-For a year, you are not allowed to do anything, volunteer work is not allowed the first six months.
-It is really a complete waste.
+Now it takes almost a year.
+For a year, you are not allowed to do anything, even volunteer work is not allowed the first six months.
+It is really a complete waste of time.

 I said, “Well, let’s find out.”
 I took him out there and met him with a carpenter.
 He went to his workshop for three days.

-You know, instead of him sitting doing nothing, becoming depressed, and not wanting to work anymore… you know?
-If you start from day one, looking into options, your possibilities, meeting people, peers, building your network…
+Instead of him doing nothing, becoming depressed, and not wanting to work anymore… If you start from day one, looking into options, your possibilities, meeting people, building your network…

 Things like that really make a difference — for both sides — because the Dutch people want to try to this guy to see what he’s doing.
 They’re not willing to go and hire somebody if they don’t know him well.

-As a refugee, if I had the chance to look to my future and see, well, in two years time I can become so and so, then I would feel much [more] relaxed.
+As a refugee, if you know in two years time I can become this and that, then I would feel much more relaxed.
 I can really start building and say, “Okay, to become a carpenter, what do I need to do?”

 Jihad, why did you, being an entrepreneur, decided to help refugees?